 Mail the original and two copies of the manuscript to the address for the editor given on the masthead page of each JPHD.
-It is not helpful to receive initial submissions on disk.
-Manuscripts should be accompanied by a covering letter signed by all authors, which includes (1) information on prior or duplicate publication or submission elsewhere of any part of the work as defined in the Uniform Requirements; (2) a statement of financial or other relationships that might lead to a conflict of interest; (3) a statement that the manuscript has been read and approved by all the authors, that the requirements for authorship as stated earlier have been met, and that each author believes that the manuscript represents honest work; and (4) the name, address, and telephone number of the corresonding author who is responsible for communicating with the other authors about revisions and final approval of the proofs.
+Authors also should submit an electronic copy of the manuscript on disk, saved in either Microsoft Word or Rich Text PC format.
+Manuscripts should be accompanied by a covering letter signed by all authors, which includes (1) information on prior or duplicate publication or submission elsewhere of any part of the work as defined in the Uniform Requirements; (2) a statement of financial or other relationships that might lead to a conflict of interest; (3) a statement that the manuscript has been read and approved by all the authors, that the requirements for authorship have been met, and that each author believes that the manuscript represents honest work; and (4) the name, address, and telephone number of the corresonding author who is responsible for communicating with the other authors about revisions and final approval of the proofs.